amscoville/Chess/README.md

 Build a simple chess game using ES6 class syntax.
 Implement turns.
 Only allow pieces to move to empty spaces or capture enemy pieces.
 Do not allow the king to move into check.

+During a turn, when a user clicks on one of their pieces, the spaces they can move to are highlighted.
+Clicking on a highlighted space moves the piece and ends the turn.

 ### Initial Gameboard
 <!-- ![initial game board](./readme-images/main.png) -->
 <img alt="initial-gameboard" src="./readme-images/main.png" width="400" height="400">